jferrie3/AbInitioVO-and-FastFloppyTail/README.md

 ### Adding a Fold Tree
 For sampling IDRs on proteins in isolation or in complexes it is helpful to be able to specify the fold tree.
 For example with a 100 residue protien with disordered regions of 1-20 and 80-100, it would be prefered to have dihedral angles propagate outward.
 To do this one would specify a FoldTree that allows the propagation to go from 50 -> 1 and 51 -> 100, which would be supplied as -fold 50,1,-1.51,100-1 in the run command for FastFloppyTail.

+It is important to note that ClassicFragmentMover in Rosetta performs end biased sampling to obtain more uniform sampling distributions.
+However, since this end is recognized as the final residue of the sequence, end biasing is disabled by default when a fold tree is submitted to FastFloppyTail to prevent end biasing from terminating fragment sampling of N-terminal tails.
+If you are only sampling C-terminal tails you can re-enable end biasing using the -enableEB flag.

 ### Analysis
 Within the _Analysis_Scripts_ directory there are a number of scripts that are capable of compuing a variety of parameters for comparison to experiments.
 The _README.md_ found inside that directory